andreysobol/zdr/spec.md

 1. Increase number of `mintedCoinsCounter`.
 2. Use this `mintedCoinsCounter` as `coinId` for the `Deposit` event.
 3. Mint event `Deposit` with the amount of ETH deposited and address of the sender.
 4. Add deposit to some magic structure of the deposit.
-Mb it's will be maping of address to amount of ETH and `coinId` of the deposit.
+Mb it's will be maping of address to amount of ETH, `coinId` and `L1BlockNumber` of the deposit.
 5. Increase unprocessed deposits amount.

 ### Withdraw